shivanya-chandra/pcllab.github.io/docs/handbook/lab-experiments/preparing-lab-experiment.md

 Create a shared folder (e.g., on Box) for all experiment documents and the subject log.

+## Prepare Computer Programs

+You will need to prepare a computer program to run your experiment.
+Programming is discussed in our [Lab Programming Guide](../programming-guide/programs.md), which is currently in progress.

 ## Prepare Consent Forms, Debriefing, and Sona Description

 Templates of consent forms, debriefing forms, and Sona descriptions can be found in the relevant IRB folder on the LearningLab share.
 On consent forms, make sure to change:

 - The name of the experiment (e.g., "Sona #087: Learning Word Pairs") in place of the title of the IRB Protocol (e.g., "Memory and Metacognition")
 - Information about duration and participation (number of credits)

+## Send Experiment Program(s) to Lab Members to Pilot

+After your experimental program is finished, send a link to the program to lab members (undergraduate research assistants, graduate students, and postdocs) so that they can review the program and offer feedback.
+Be sure to give instructions about what version(s) they should test and what type of details they should pay attention to (in applicable).
+For undergraduate lab members, attach a copy of the [Experiment Piloting Checklist](../../downloads/checklist_PilotingExperiments.pdf).

 ## Prepare an Experimenter Script